 – not taking in children if “under the weather” – in those cases, parents need additional coverage;

-Hiring a nanny will be the most costly.
-Weekly salary for full-time nannies in NYC ranges anywhere from $700 to $1500, sometimes more.
-Salaries depend on nanny’s experience, education, language fluency, and number and age of children they have under their care.
+Hiring a full-time/part-time nanny will be the most costly.
+The weekly salary for full-time nannies in NYC ranges anywhere from $900 to $1700, sometimes more.
+Salaries depend on the nanny’s experience, education, language fluency, CPR certification, and the number and ages of children they have under their care.
 Also important to make a note of is that the weekly wages are paid throughout the whole year, including coverage for sick days, holidays, vacations (both nanny and family) etc.; Nannies tend to say no to full-time jobs that do not offer financial stability and predictability of getting paid weekly.

 Take a tour of the space and ask a lot of questions:

 – is everyone on the staff CPR, AED, and First Aid certified (both adult and pediatric), and by which institution?
 (Some companies accept online CPR – certificates; only in-person courses can provide adequate and practical knowledge applicable in emergencies.)